werf/werf/docs/pages/how_to/build_run_and_push.md

 permalink: how_to/build_run_and_push.html
 ---

-In this tutorial we will build an image of simple PHP [Symfony application](https://github.com/symfony/demo) with dapp using [Ansible builder]({{ site.baseurl }}/reference/dappfile/ansible_directive.html).

-It's recommended to have basic knowledge of Dockerfile and its [directives](https://docs.docker.com/engine/reference/builder/).

 ## Task Overview

-Let's first take a look at what it takes to build a Symfony application.
+In this tutorial, we will build an image of simple PHP [Symfony application](https://github.com/symfony/demo).
 It includes the following steps:

-1. Installing required software and dependencies: `php`, `curl`, `php7.0-sqlite3` for the application,  `php7.0-xml` and `php7.0-zip` for the composer.
+1. Installing required software and dependencies: `php`, `curl`, `php-sqlite` for the application,  `php-xml` and `php-zip` for the composer.
-1. Setting up an `app` user and group for the webserver.
+1. Setting up an `app` user and group for the web server.
-1. Installing composer from a `phar` file, which is first downloaded with `curl`.
+1. Installing the composer from a `phar` file, which is first downloaded with `curl`.
-1. Installing other project dependencies with composer.
+1. Installing other project dependencies with the composer.
 1. Adding the application code to the `/app` directory of the resulting image.
    This directory and all files in it should belong to `app:app`.
-1. Setting up the IP address that the webserver will listen to.
+1. Setting up the IP address that the web server will listen to.
 This is done with a setting in `/opt/start.sh`, which will run when the container starts.
 1. Making custom setup actions.
 As an illustration for the setup stage, we will write current date to `version.txt`.

+Also, we will check that the application works and push the image in a docker registry.

+## Requirements

+Minimal knowledge of [docker](https://www.docker.com/) and [Dockerfile directives](https://docs.docker.com/engine/reference/builder/).

-## Step 1: Add a Dappfile
+## Step 1: Add a dappfile

 To implement these steps and requirements with dapp we will add a special file called `dappfile.yaml` to the application's source code.